-Your abdominal muscles are like any other muscle in your body — you need to work them correctly when you work out, and you need to fuel them well.
+Your abdominal muscles are like any other muscle in your body — they have to be worked correctly and fueled well.

-Core exercises should be performed about three times a week.
-You can overdo your core muscles just like any other muscle group, so there’s no need to do them everyday.
+Aim to do core exercises about three times a week.
+You can overdo your core muscles just like any other muscle group, so there’s no need to work on them every day.

 These hanging knee raises work your full tranversus abdomininis.
 These are the muscles that hold your stomach tight and flat.

-- Simultaneously bend your knees and your hips, and tuck your lower back underneath as you lift your thighs towards your chest.
+- Simultaneously bend your knees and your hips, and tuck your lower back underneath as you lift your thighs toward your chest.

 - Pause when your thighs reach your chest, and then slowly lower your legs back to your starting position.
 Engage your core to avoid swinging in your hips and torso.